Andonome/aif/README.md

 - Bestiary, for all your monstrous needs.

 ## Side Quests

 Foreshadowing, multiple plot-arcs, and keeping track of the lot over the long term can be difficult.
-Side Quests are here to help the GM.
+Side Quests are here to help the GM and make sure that no GM comes unprepared, even if they haven't actually prepared anything.

 The players enter a forest and encounter one of three stories at random: the elven prince, the Spider Queen, or just some random events.
 The result is the Spider Queen, so they get part one of that Side Quest.
 The next time they're about, they might get part 2, or might have a completely different  story assault them.